File last modified:

 Foucault.
 Foucault.
 Foucault.

 It is imperative to avoid the pitfalls of both world systems theory and national historiography by problematizing oppositions between the European metropole and the Colonized Other.
-In contrast to/with the prescriptions of the traditional patriarchal canon, this illuminates the importance of cultural discourse constructed by versing the identity of resistance of the nuanced post-industrial interpretation and gendered embodiment of the exclusionary post-twentieth-century economy, wherein hegemonic subjects appropriate hermeneutic othernesses in a way that disguises processes of domination in the garb of valorization of cultural alterity and dialogued habitus.
-Privileging the global methodological concept as a metaphor for transnational space implicitly celebrates diasporic imagination as a counterforce to the power of the nation-state through complex negotiations and interventions in transnational literary production of the dispora sign that go beyond extant portrayals to emphasize their mutual constitution.
+In contrast to/with the prescriptions of the traditional patriarchal canon, this illuminates the importance of cultural discourse constructed by versing the identity of resistance of the nuanced post-industrial interpretation and gendered embodiment of the destabilizing-exclusionary post-twentieth-century economy, wherein hegemonic subjects appropriate hermeneutic othernesses in a way that disguises processes of domination in the garb of valorization of cultural alterity and dialogued habitus.
+Privileging the global methodological concept as a metaphor for transnational space implicitly celebrates diasporic imagination as a counterforce to the egalitarian power hierarchy of the nation-state through complex negotiations and interventions in transnational literary production: a disporic sign that goes beyond extant portrayals to emphasize their mutual constitution.

 Foucault!
 Foucault!
 Foucault!
 (Also Lacan and Gramsci!)